lacht/lacht.github.io/README.md

       return;}}
 ```

-Here is the same weights program which has been converted into the Python language:
+Here is the same weights program which has been converted into the Python language and enhanced with a sort feature:
 ```python
 weights = []
 # Add all weights to a list.
 Output list.